VOCABULARY

 奧利佛的朋友們訝異地發現他很會做菜。Troublesome friendship

 discovery [dI`sk^v1rI] n.
-[C][U] 發現 relative rainy sunny
+[C][U] 發現 relative rainy

 ► The scientist made some interesting discoveries about the new form of energy.